svdo/source-code-metrics/README.md

 The file `config.edn` contains configurable things, including the SonarQube project key.
 The token must be generated in SonarQube (My Account -> Security -> Generate Token).
-The current token is my own for testing purposes, please don't abuse.
+A second token that is needed is for GitLab.
+You can generate that token by navigating in GitLab to Account -> Settings -> Access Tokens.
+Enable the scope 'api' for this token.

 In order to keep your secrets safe, you may choose to put them in `config.local.edn` instead of `config.edn`.
 The two maps are merged, where